Hexheld/hexheld-docs/MD/Pilot16.md

 ### Segment Adjust

-In order to ease managements of 24-bit linear addresses, the processor provides a *segment adjust* feature consisting of the `A` flag and the `SAO` and `SAU` instructions.
+To ease managements of 24-bit linear addresses, the processor provides a *segment adjust* feature consisting of the `A` flag and the `SAO` and `SAU` instructions.

 The `A` flag is modified whenever an auto-index operand using "`DS:`" is present in an instruction, or is left alone otherwise.
 The flag is set when the offset register overflows past `$FFFF` or underflows below `$0000`, or is cleared otherwise.
 - If both operands are as such, the `A` flag is set to an unpredictable state.